Request a Quote

 Do I need shelves?

-Shelves are used to help keep chemicals organized.
+Shelves are used to help keep smaller containers of chemicals organized.
 U.S. Chemical Storage offers a variety of shelving for your specific application.
-Offerings include 16-inch galvanized steel and stainless-steel containment sump shelving with a 2-inch lip.
-The sump containment lip will prevent small spills from entering the sump in the floor.
+Most commonly used is a galvanized steel shelf with a 2-inch wall around the perimeter.
+The leak-proof containment sump lip around the edge will prevent small spills from reaching the floor.